gardener/gardener/docs/usage/logging.md

       retention_period: 336h
 ```

 `table_manager.retention_period` is the living time for each log message.
-Loki will keep messages for (`table_manager.retention_period` - `index.period`) time due to specification in the Loki implementation.
+Vali will keep messages for (`table_manager.retention_period` - `index.period`) time due to specification in the Vali implementation.

-### Grafana
+### Plutono

-The Grafana configurations can be found on `charts/seed-bootstrap/charts/templates/grafana/grafana-datasources-configmap.yaml` and
+The Plutono configurations can be found on `charts/seed-bootstrap/charts/templates/plutono/plutono-datasources-configmap.yaml` and
-`charts/seed-monitoring/charts/grafana/tempates/grafana-datasources-configmap.yaml`
+`charts/seed-monitoring/charts/plutono/tempates/plutono-datasources-configmap.yaml`

-This is the Loki configuration that Grafana uses:
+This is the Vali configuration that Plutono uses:

 ```
-    - name: loki
+    - name: vali
-      type: loki
+      type: vali
       access: proxy
       url: http://logging.{{ .Release.Namespace }}.svc:3100
       jsonData: